mcanthony/tonic-data-manager/docs/guides/setup/webpack.md

   entry: './lib/YOUR_APPLICATION_ENTRY_POINT.js',
   output: {
     path: './dist',
     filename: 'BUNDLE_NAME.js',
   },
   module: {
     preLoaders: [
       {
           test: /\.js$/,
           exclude: /node_modules/,
-          loader: "jshint-loader" // This will validate your code at bundle time }
+          loader: "jshint-loader!babel" // This will validate your code at bundle time and handle ES6/7 }
-    ],
-    loaders: [
-        {
-          test: /\.js$/i,
-          loader: "strict-loader" // This will automatically add "use strict" on top of your code.
-        }
     ]
-  }
+  },
+  jshint: {
+    esnext: true,
+    browser: true,
+    globalstrict: true // Babel add 'use strict'
+  },
 };

 ```

 And by extending the _scripts_ section of your _package.json_ file you can
 have shortcut to build/bundle your application.

 Here is the set of commands that we tend to use in _Tonic_ components: